 Fionn Dunne is Chair in Micromechanics and holds the Royal Academy of Engineering/Rolls-Royce Research Chair at Imperial.
-Current research is in the fundamentals of deformation and failure particularly relating to hcp polycrystal and Ni alloys and includes computational crystal plasticity, discrete dislocation plasticity, micro-deformation, fatigue crack nucleation, texture and dislocation structure development and polycrystal sonics for NDE.
+His research is in the fundamentals of deformation and failure particularly relating to hcp polycrystal and Ni alloys and includes experiment, characterisation, computational crystal plasticity and discrete dislocation plasticity.
+Applications include micro-deformation, fatigue crack nucleation, microstructure-sensitive crack growth, and polycrystal sonics for NDE.

 He has published over 180 research papers and is co-author of Introduction to Computational Plasticity, OUP, 2005.
 He is a consultant to Rolls-Royce, a member of their Core Materials Working Group, a member of the MOD's Research Programmes Group and was a Royal Society Industry Fellow with Rolls-Royce.
-He led the EPSRC programme grant Heterogeneous Mechanics in Hexagonal Alloys across Length and Time Scales (http://www3.imperial.ac.uk/hexmat), directs the Imperial Rolls-Royce Nuclear University Technology Centre (http://www3.imperial.ac.uk/rrnuclearutc), and Co-Directs the AVIC-BIAM Centre for Materials (http://www3.imperial.ac.uk/avic-biam).
+He led the EPSRC programme grant Heterogeneous Mechanics in Hexagonal Alloys across Length and Time Scales (http://www3.imperial.ac.uk/hexmat), directed the Imperial Rolls-Royce Nuclear University Technology Centre (http://www3.imperial.ac.uk/rrnuclearutc), and currently Co-Directs the BIAM Centre for Materials (http://www3.imperial.ac.uk/avic-biam).
 He is Honorary Professor with the Beijing Institute of Aerospace Materials, and is Emeritus Fellow of Hertford College Oxford.
 He was elected a Fellow of the Royal Academy of Engineering in 2010, was awarded the IoM3 Harvey Flower Prize (2016), and shared the 2017 Imperial President's Award for Outstanding Research Team.

-et al., 2013, The role of elastic anisotropy, length scale and crystallographic slip in fatigue crack nucleation, Journal of the Mechanics and Physics of Solids, Vol:61, ISSN:0022-5096, Pages:1224-1240
+et al., 2019, The dislocation configurational energy density in discrete dislocation plasticity, Journal of the Mechanics and Physics of Solids, Vol:129, ISSN:0022-5096, Pages:39-60